-The VTLM was introduced in 2019 for use in all Victorian government schools.
+The VTLM was introduced in 2019 for use in Victorian government schools.

-The VTLM brings FISO into the classroom.
-The VTLM provides school leaders and teachers with a framework to systematically review student achievement, reflect on current teaching practices and put in place evidence-based strategies to positively impact student learning and wellbeing outcomes.
+The VTLM brings FISO 2.0 into the classroom, providing school leaders and teachers with a framework to systematically review student outcomes, reflect on current teaching practices and put in place evidence-based strategies to positively impact student learning and wellbeing.

-- make evidence-based decisions to improve student learning.
+- make evidence-based decisions to improve student outcomes.

-- A vision for learning helps create a unified set of values and beliefs to drive a high-performance learning culture.
+- A vision for learning and wellbeing helps create a unified set of values and beliefs to drive a high-performance learning culture.

-- The practice principles for excellence in teaching and learning (practice principles) translate FISO into 9 signature pedagogies aimed at improving student achievement, motivation and engagement
+- The for excellence in teaching practice (practice principles) are 9 signature pedagogies which make the difference in improving student achievement, motivation and engagement

-- The pedagogical model describes what effective teaching looks like in the classroom and helps teachers effectively apply the practice principles.
+- The describes what effective teaching looks like in the classroom and helps teachers effectively apply the practice principles.

-- The high impact teaching strategies (HITS) present 10 instructional practices that reliably increase student learning.
+- The present 10 instructional practices that reliably increase student learning.

-The VTLM is a Department endorsed model that schools may choose to implement, as a whole or in part, in line with their school improvement priorities.
-The VTLM is aligned to FISO and is the Department’s preferred evidence-based pedagogical framework for the Victorian system.
-Whilst the VTLM is not mandated, schools are encouraged to use it to implement their school improvement initiatives: to evaluate their current work and improve teaching practices.
+The VTLM is a department endorsed model that schools may choose to implement, as a whole or in part, in line with their school improvement priorities.
+The VTLM is aligned to FISO 2.0 and is the department’s preferred evidence-based pedagogical framework for the Victorian system.

-The practice principles, the pedagogical model and the HITS can assist school leaders and teachers to reflect on teaching practice and plan differentiated learning programs to achieve better learning outcomes for students.
-Schools who already have an instructional model can use the VTLM to benchmark their current model to ensure they have a comprehensive view of teaching and learning for their context.
-The pedagogical model can be used as the reference for the lesson-based instructional overview and offers additional continua to assist schools with identifying opportunities to strengthen their existing models.
+The practice principles, the pedagogical model, the HITS and the HIWS can assist school leaders and teachers to reflect on teaching practice and plan differentiated learning programs to achieve better outcomes for students.
+The HIWS empower school staff with the knowledge and skills to build student wellbeing.
+Schools who already have an instructional model can use the VTLM to benchmark their current model to ensure they have a comprehensive view of teaching, learning and wellbeing.